helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I think everyone's experience with a terminal disease is so deeply personal and unique to the person, the context in which they're living and the relationships that they have.</h3 quote>
+<h3 quote align='center'>The secret to understanding me is, I'm not trying to be anybody other than who I actually am.</h3 quote>

 ---